 - Ladle into bowls.
 Top with additional sage, pumpkin seeds, and prosciutto.
 Enjoy!

 Don’t you just adore how warming and filling soup can be?
-If you want even more low carb soup recipes, check these out:
+If you want even more healthy soup recipes, check these out:

 - Stuffed Pepper Soup